sufyaniitk/notes-on-proofwriting/N8_Even_More_Squares_II.md

 What I'm about to do here (and its explanation later) could turn mind-bending, but try to follow through.

-Remember, I'm trying to prove that a the square of the longest length is the sum of the squares of the other two sides iff the triangle is right-angled.
-I've already proved the right side implication and am currently proving the left one.
+Remember, I'm trying to prove that the square of the longest length is the sum of the squares of the other two sides iff the triangle is right-angled.
+I've already proven the right side implication and am currently proving the left one.

 Now, I'll move some terms around,